Alfresco/docs-alfresco/microsoft-azure/latest/install/index.md

 4. Check that the [configuration](../config/index.md) is set up correctly for your environment.

 > **Note:** Starting from version 1.2, the Azure Connector has the deleted content store disabled by default, since this feature is already present in Microsoft's Azure Storage services.
-For details on how to re-enable it, see <xref href="../concepts/azure-contentstore-delete.dita".
+For details on how to re-enable it, see [Azure Connector deleted content store](#azure-connector-deleted-content-store).

 5. Start Alfresco Content Services.